Sinchis

-The Sinchis (from the Quechua word sinchi, 'strong, brave'), also known as the Sinchis de Mazamari after their training location, are a paratrooping unit of the National Police of Peru specialized in counterinsurgency and anti-narcotics operations.
+The Sinchis (from the Quechua word sinchi, 'strong, brave'), also known as the Sinchis de Mazamari after their training location, are a police tactical unit of the National Police of Peru specialized in air assault and airborne operations, anti-irregular military, countering illicit drug trafficking, counterinsurgency, counterterrorism, hostage rescue crisis management, and operating in difficult to access terrain especially in mountainous forest areas.

-The unit was part of the Civil Guard from its formation in 1965 until 1991, when it was incorporated into the National Police of Peru.
-The Sinchis played an important role in their fight against Shining Path during the internal conflict in Peru in the 1980s and 1990s.
-According to the Truth and Reconciliation Commission, the unit is responsible for crimes committed against the Quechua population of the regions of Ayacucho, Apurimac and Huancavelica.
+The commando unit was part of the Civil Guard from its formation in 1965 until 1991, when it was incorporated into the National Police of Peru.
+The Sinchis played an important role in the counterinsurgency war against the Shining Path during the internal conflict in Peru in the 1980s and 1990s.
+According to the Truth and Reconciliation Commission, the commando unit is responsible for operating in difficult to access terrain and serious crimes committed against the Quechua population of the regions of Ayacucho, Apurimac and Huancavelica.

+Mission

+The unit's missions primarily involve anti-irregular military, apprehension of armed and dangerous criminals, countering illicit drug trafficking, counterterrorism and hostage rescue crisis management, counterinsurgency, executive protection, high-risk tactical law enforcement situations, operating in difficult to access terrain especially in mountainous forest areas, protecting high-level meeting areas, providing security in areas at risk of attack or terrorism, special reconnaissance in difficult to access and dangerous areas, support crowd control and riot control, and other tactical special operations.

 Etymology

 In all Quechuan languages, the word sinchi is frequent and has the meaning “hard, resilient, stubborn, strong, brave”.
 In Ayacuchan Quechua, its main meaning is “abundant” or, as an adverb, “enough”.
 It applies both to people and to things or conditions, and for this reason it can also mean "huge, great".
 It can also mean “warrior” or “soldier”, especially in the context of the Incas.
 The plural of sinchi in Quechua is sinchikuna.